sabyrzhan/learning-progress/finance/general_finance.md

     2. Deferred tax liabilities (net)
     3. Other long-term liabilities
     4. Long-term provisions

+## Equities
+Equity is the liability towards the shareholders and is termed as "Shareholder Funds".
+It is comprised of:
+1. Share capital - shares issued by company for subscription and amount received for issued shares and shares issued for consideration other than cash.
+Reserve is created to strengthen company positions in the time of losses.
+2. Reserves and Surplus - reserves mean amount set aside our profits and surpluses to meet future uncertainties.
+3. Money received against Share Warrants - financial instrument which gives holder to acquire equity shares at specified date and rate.
+4. Share Application Money Pending Allotment - amount received by the company towards share application and against which it will certainly allot shares.

 ## Cash vs Accrual accounting
 1. Cash accounting: